OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Just make sure that there is enough space under ``/var/lib/one/datastores`` to store the disks of running VMs on that host.

-.. warning:: Make sure all the hosts, including the Front-end, can ssh to any other host (including themselves).
+.. warning:: Make sure all the hosts, including the Front-end, can SSH to any other host (including themselves).
 Otherwise migrations will not work.

 SSH Transfer with Image Replication Mode
 --------------------------------------------------------------------------------